 This is Dolores with Maximón’s girlfriend.
 Read about the trickster, Maximón, if you're interested in the cultural background.

-The embroidery in Santiago is stunning - in addition to the huipil (blouse) Dolores made herself and is wearing, another example, and a closeup of her husband’s traditional pants (also hand embroidered by Dolores.
+The embroidery in Santiago is stunning!
+In addition to the huipil (blouse) Dolores made herself and is wearing, here is another example and a closeup of her husband’s traditional pants (also hand embroidered by Dolores.

 The days following Easter were busy with group activities ahead of the Beca Project sponsors’ departure mid week.
 We visited their sponsored families, took 70+ families shopping for food and needed household items, and enjoyed cooking and weaving classes with Beca moms arranged by Mynor and his wife Josefa.

-After the group left, Kathy and I moved from Mynor’s house and our little apartment, Ti Wachooch...
+After the group left, Kathy and I moved from our little apartment, Ti Wachooch...

 Some mornings Kathy took time to put her feet up on the balcony while I visited Beca Project families.
 One morning she joined me for the family visits and a stop at the Beca Project office.
 In the afternoons we talked, ate out with an expat friend, went shopping for food, gifts, and souvenirs, and enjoyed the lake and the beautiful weather.